mayaanne/foundations/sprint-1/git-remote-sync-fork-challenge.md

 </figure>

 ## Add a new remote
 At times, you will need to be able to pull changes we make to the curriculum.
-The standard naming convention for this type of remote is called ['upstream'](https://opensource.stackexchange.com/questions/993/what-does-upstream-mean) but for simplicity, we're going to call it EDA-remote.
+The standard naming convention for this type of remote is called ['upstream'](https://opensource.stackexchange.com/questions/993/what-does-upstream-mean) but for simplicity, we're going to call it eda-remote.

 1. Add a new remote called `eda-remote` (hint: figure 2)